oneunreadmail/deckard/dev_readme.md

 ```
 DROP SCHEMA public CASCADE;
 CREATE SCHEMA public;
-GRANT ALL ON SCHEMA public TO djangoadmin; --Your Django user
+GRANT ALL ON SCHEMA public TO djangoadmin; -- Your Django user
 GRANT ALL ON SCHEMA public TO public;
-COMMENT ON SCHEMA public IS 'standard public schema'; -- (Not important)`
+COMMENT ON SCHEMA public IS 'standard public schema'; -- (Not important)
 ```
 After that run makemigrations and migrate commands.